1. Home

 Finally, if a prior tummy tuck procedure has remained intact for the lower abdomen area but due to fluctuation in weight or just the factor of aging the upper portion of the torso has changed, a reverse tummy tuck can be performed to allow for the skin to be tightened towards the rib area under the breasts in order to enhance again the entire abdominal or torso area all at once.

-IDEAL CANDIDATE FOR A REVERSE TUMMY TUCK
+IS A REVERSE TUMMY TUCK PAINFUL?

 A good candidate for any cosmetic procedure is healthy and will be a non-smoker.
 Other factors to consider before having a reverse tummy tuck or reverse abdominoplasty is to be within normal weight limits.
 Fluctuation with weight loss or gain can generally compromise the final results of a reverse tummy tuck or the longevity of maintaining a tight, sculpted abdominal area.
 Another consideration for women is, mindful if you are done having children as with pregnancy, the skin on the entire abdominal area can be stretched.
-If you know that you may become pregnant, then it is wise to hold off having this treatment until after your final pregnancy
+If you know that you may become pregnant, then it is wise to hold off having this treatment until after your final pregnancy.

-MINI REVERSE TUMMY TUCK
+REVERSE TUMMY TUCK

 Just like with a traditional tummy tuck procedure individuals needing minimal loose skin or fatty tissue removed in order to tighten the skin on the upper torso or abdominal area can consider having a mini reverse tummy tuck.
 Smaller incisions or one smaller, continuous incision is made therefore resulting in shorter recovery time.